academicsystems/FFMPEG-MAESC/README.md

 # FFMPEG-MAESC
-A repo to build a Bengine Docker image and run in a microservice architecture.
+A repo for building an FFMPEG microservice Docker image

 ## Build